-A modern hand controller with a display (under development phase) will be available to be connected to this socket.
+NYX hand controller with a display (NYX-HC) is also available to be connected into this socket.

 The pinout of the 6C6P socket (image below) is for the ST-4 connectivity and moves the mount in one of the four directions by grounding the direction pin.
 The pulse time of the correction is proportional to the duration of each contact.